 b) focus on future dangerousness, and

 c) emphasize mitigation.
-If one set of instructions consistently yields a greater number of death sentences while another consistently results in life sentences, given the same case material, then the adequacy of guided discretion is seriously questioned.
+Suppose one set of instructions consistently yields a greater number of death sentences while another consistently results in life sentences, given the same case material.
+In that case, the adequacy of guided discretion is seriously questioned.

 It is constitutionally acceptable for states to differ in their procedures and outcomes.
 However, at what point do different procedures yielding consistently different outcomes become effectively biased and unconstitutional?
-Although states have made an effort to guide jurors in their decisions, social science research has continually shown that arbitrary and biased sentencing still exists.
-There are six independent lines of research that provide “factual evidence” suggesting that the death penalty is applied in a biased and/or arbitrary manner.
+Although states have tried to guide jurors in their decisions, social science research has shown that arbitrary and biased sentencing still exists.
+Six independent lines of research provide “factual evidence” suggesting that the death penalty is applied in a biased and/or arbitrary manner.

 Order Now and get custom academic writing on “Capital Sentencing”.
 Read the next article on the Essay on Drug Abuse among young children.